luizfcp/luizfcp/README.md

 Hi!
 Welcome to my profile 😄

-I'm an statistics student at Universidade Federal Fluminense.
+I have a degree in statistics from the Fluminense Federal University (UFF - RJ).

 Feel free to see my repositories here on github. :octocat: